abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 as *bhikshunis* next month.
 It was quite a delightful time.
 Their sincerity was tangible.

-One of the ideas I brought up with them is developing *samaṇa saññā,* the perception or recollection of being a religious seeker.
-We function out of our perceptions.
+One of the ideas I brought up with them is developing *samaṇa saññā, the perception or recollection of being a religious seeker.* We function out of our perceptions.
 We perceive something to be interesting or desirable, and we get excited.
 We perceive something to be worrisome or troublesome, and we start to have aversion or negativity.
 Perceptions are always informing how we relate to things.
 The Buddha encouraged us to develop the perception or recollection of being religious seekers.
-In that way, we can relate to the circumstances in which we find ourselves, and to the people with whom we live from a very different perspective.
+In that way, we can relate to the circumstances we find ourselves in and to the people we live with from a very different perspective.
 By perceiving ourselves to be religious seekers—those who are seeking peace—we encourage ourselves to always relate and act in the best possible manner.

 So how do we conduct ourselves?
 What do we do as seekers?
 How do we engage in our responsibilities and duties in order to maintain a quality